aayush-jangra/frontend/machine-coding/README.md

----
-title: "Learning by Coding"
-description: "A collection of mini frontend challenges built to enhance my React and JavaScript skills."
----

-# 🚀 Learning by Coding
+# 🚀 Machine Coding

 This project is a collection of **mini frontend challenges** I built as part of my **learning by coding** journey.
+Many of these challenges are commonly asked in **machine coding interview rounds**.
 Each component or feature is designed to improve my understanding of **React, JavaScript, UI/UX, and performance optimization**.

 🔗 **Live Demo:** [Click Here](https://frontend-nine-rho-52.vercel.app/)
 🔗 **Theme:** [Click Here](https://goodpalette.io/14bacc-d92916-bec4c4)